webplatform/docs/css/properties/column-rule-style/index.md

 |CSS percentages=N/A
 |Values={{CSS Property Value
 |Data Type=none
 |Description=Default.
-No border is drawn, regardless of any specified [[css/properties/border-width|'''borderWidth''']].
+No column rule is drawn, regardless of any specified <code>column-rule-width</code>.
+The computed value is set to 0.
 }}{{CSS Property Value
 |Data Type=dotted
-|Description=Border is a dotted line.
+|Description=Column rule is a dotted line.
 }}{{CSS Property Value
 |Data Type=dashed
-|Description=Border is a dashed line.
+|Description=Column rule is a dashed line.
 }}{{CSS Property Value
 |Data Type=solid
-|Description=Border is a solid line.
+|Description=Column rule is a solid line.
 }}{{CSS Property Value
 |Data Type=double
-|Description=Border is a double line drawn on top of the background of the object.
-The sum of the two single lines and the space between equals the [[css/properties/border-width|'''borderWidth''']] value.
-The border width must be at least 3 pixels wide to draw a double border.
+|Description=Column rule is two parallel solid lines with a space between.
+The sum of the two single lines and the space between equals the <code>column-rule-width</code> value.
+The column rule width must be at least 3 pixels wide to draw a double rule.
 }}{{CSS Property Value
 |Data Type=groove
-|Description=3-D groove is drawn in colors based on the value.
-The [[css/properties/border-width|'''borderWidth''']] property of the object must be specified for the style to render correctly.
+|Description=3-D groove is drawn in colors slightly lighter and darker than the value.
 }}{{CSS Property Value
 |Data Type=ridge
 |Description=3-D ridge is drawn in colors based on the value.